 What kind of financial aid can I apply for?

-The Lone Star College System website contains many valuable links to sources of financial aid on-line by looking under the category Prospective Students.
+The Lone Star College website contains many valuable links to sources of financial aid on-line by looking under the category Prospective Students.
 Students can apply for state and national grants and loans by completing the FAFSA form on-line (www.fafsa.ed.gov), or pick up a hard copy in the financial aid office.
 Financial aid advisors are available to assist students with financial aid applications.
 Please contact the LSC Financial Aid office if you have general financial aid or scholarship questions, or for questions about your eligibility or Program/course eligibility.

 Why should I attend Lone Star College-CyFair?